 Everybody's Dead, Dave: Twice in the Quiz Broadcast statements - first when everyone but the main three has simply succumbed to the harsh conditions of the collapsing society, then, after being found again, when They kill everyone but Peter and the host before inexplicably disintegrating, leaving the two of them alone and extremely disturbed.

-Evil Is Sexy: A woman gets progressively better hair & make-up, and more cleavage, as she confesses to murder.
+Evil Is Sexy: A woman gets progressively better hair and make-up, and more cleavage, as she confesses to murder.
 This is, of course, lampshaded and invoked.

 Exactly What It Says on the Tin: Parodied in the 'Mad Scientist' sketch, where the Giant Death Ray is aptly named... but not for the reason the President of the United States and the head of the US Army think, which prompts this reaction when they discover it's not quite as lethal as they expected: